 Remember when your little baby started crying and then you figured out which cries meant different things like hungry, tired, or wet?
 That is one of their very first communication skills in language development.
 It actually still blows my mind just how amazing our brains are!
 I know!
 I’m such a nerd!
 But it’s really simply amazing.

 WHAT’S TYPICAL LANGUAGE DEVELOPMENT

-All babies develop language skills but some may develop them sooner than other babies.
+All babies develop language skills, but some may develop them sooner than other babies.
 There is a range of what’s considered typical development when it comes to speech and language development.
-Babies can learn different skills at different times but they should all follow a pattern to get to the same place.
+Babies can learn different skills at different times.
+However, they should all follow a pattern to get to the same place.

 Expressive languages skills are listed from ages 1-3 below.

 - They are using more words than gestures to communicate

 - Using a variety of age appropriate sounds in words /p,n,m,t,d,k,g,w,h/

 - By age two they are starting to put two word phrases together ex: “more milk” “no mommy” “mommy bath”.
 Also starting to put three words and more together around 2.5 years old

 - Have a variety of nouns (milk, ball, bubble, bird, etc) , verbs (run, drink, go, eat), prepositions (on,in,off) and pronouns (I, my, mine, me) in their vocabulary